zhezhouzz/underapproximation_type/README.md

 ## Getting Started Guide

 We recommend machines have at least 8 GB of memory and 8 GB of hard disk space available when building and running Docker images.
-These benchmarks were tested on MacBook Pro 14-inc, 2021, that has an Apple M1 Pro CPU with 16 GB RAM.
+All benchmarks were tested on MacBook Pro 14-inc, 2021, that has an Apple M1 Pro CPU with 16 GB RAM.
+The estimated execition time in the rest of document also fits this setting.

 ### Requirements